Jasmine Crockett

-Jasmine Felicia Crockett (born March 29, 1981) is an American lawyer and politician serving as the U.S. representative for Texas's 30th congressional district since 2023.
+Jasmine Felicia Crockett (born March 29, 1981) is an American politician serving as the U.S. representative for Texas's 30th congressional district since 2023.
 A member of the Democratic Party, she represented the 100th district in the Texas House of Representatives from 2021 to 2023.

-Born and raised in Missouri, Crockett was a public defender for Bowie County, Texas, and later worked as personal injury lawyer before her entry into electoral politics.
-She was elected to the Texas House in 2020, succeeding Mayor Eric Johnson.
-In 2022, Crockett was elected to the U.S. House of Representatives, representing a majority-minority district based in Dallas.
-Among her assignments, in 2025, Crockett was seated on the Subcommittee on Oversight of the United States House Committee on the Judiciary.
+Born in St. Louis, Missouri, Crockett graduated from Rhodes College with a Bachelor of Arts and from the University of Houston Law Center with a Juris Doctor.
+Afterward, she was a public defender in Bowie County, Texas, and later formed her own law firm.
+She was elected to the Texas House in 2020, succeeding Lorraine Birabil.
+In 2026, Crockett was a candidate in the U.S. Senate election in Texas, losing the Democratic primary to state representative James Talarico.

 Early life and education

-Crockett was born in St. Louis, Missouri, to parents Rev. Joseph and Gwen Crockett.
-She attended Mary Institute and St. Louis Country Day School and Rosati-Kain Academy, a private all-girls Catholic high school in St. Louis.
+Crockett was born in St. Louis to Rev. Joseph Crockett and Gwen Crockett.
+She attended Mary Institute and St. Louis Country Day School and Rosati-Kain Academy.
+She graduated in 2003 with a Bachelor of Arts in business administration from Rhodes College.
+She attended Thurgood Marshall School of Law at Texas Southern University prior to graduating from the University of Houston Law Center in 2006 with a Juris Doctor.

-Attending Rhodes College, she was advised by a professor that she had too much personality to settle for her plan to become a certified public accountant.
-The school's handling of a series of hate crimes on campus inspired her to become a lawyer.
-When she got racist hate mail and her Black friends' cars were keyed she explained, "My school didn't know what to do, and they brought in The Cochran Firm, and the lawyer that helped me became my instant 'shero'. ...
-While we never figured out what happened, it was empowering to have her there.
-I saw how much help a lawyer could be to somebody at a very confusing time."
-She graduated in 2003 with a Bachelor of Arts in business administration.

-She began law school at Thurgood Marshall School of Law at Texas Southern University before graduating from the University of Houston Law Center in 2006 with a Juris Doctor and soon passed the bar examination.
-She was a member of the National Bar Association and of the Dallas Black Criminal Bar Association.

 Early career

-Following her education, Crockett became a public defender for Bowie County, Texas and later formed a law firm, which handled car accident lawsuits and took pro bono cases for Black Lives Matter activists.
+From 2007 to 2010, Jasmine Crockett was an attorney for the Bowie County Public Defender's Office.
+In 2010, Crockett ran in the Bowie County district attorney race and lost.
+She was later elected to chair Bowie County's Democratic Party.
+In 2010, Crockett started her own law firm, Crockett Law PLLC, which operated until 2022.
+Her law firm represented victims of alleged police brutality.

 Texas House of Representatives (2021–2023)

-In 2019, after Eric Johnson vacated his seat in the Texas House to become mayor of Dallas, a special election was held on November 5 with a runoff on January 28, 2020, for the remainder of his term, which Lorraine Birabil won.
+In 2019, after Eric Johnson vacated his seat in the Texas House to become mayor of Dallas, a special election was held on November 5 with a runoff on January 28, 2020, for the remainder of his term.
+Lorraine Birabil won.
 Crockett challenged Birabil in the 2020 Democratic primary.
 She narrowly defeated Birabil in a primary runoff, advancing to the November 2020 general election, which she won unopposed.
 She assumed office in January 2021.

+In the summer of 2021, Democrats in the Texas House of Representatives, including Crockett, organized a quorum-bust in an attempt to stop the passage of legislation they saw as restricting voting rights in the state.
+These representatives flew to Washington, D.C. to lobby the United States Senate to pass the John Lewis Voting Rights Act and the For the People Act.
+Crockett supported maintaining the quorum break, however she returned to the state once quorum was reestablished and the legislation stalled in the Senate.

+Three bills she co-authored became law.
+These included legislation that eliminated or had the effect of eliminating certain in-court fees for recently incarcerated persons and also criminalized financial abuse of the elderly.

 U.S. House of Representatives (2023–present)

-Texas State Representative Trey Martinez Fischer, Speaker of the U.S. House Nancy Pelosi, and Crockett posed in 2021.
+Texas State Representative Trey Martinez Fischer, U.S. House speaker Nancy Pelosi, and Crockett posed in 2021.